3 Ingredient Peanut Butter Balls

 2. How to make peanut butter balls

-6. Storage instructions
+4. Storage instructions

-10. Peanut Butter Balls
+5. 3 Ingredient Peanut Butter Balls (Recipe Card)

 How to make peanut butter balls

-• Enhance the flavor: Add some salt, vanilla extract, or cocoa powder to change the flavor.
+• Enhance the flavor.
+Add some salt, vanilla extract, or cocoa powder to change the flavor.

 Storage instructions

-To store: Place leftover peanut balls in an airtight container and store them in the refrigerator for up to two weeks.
+To store: Place leftover peanut balls in an airtight container and refrigerate them for up to two weeks.
 If you intend on enjoying these within a few days, they will keep well at room temperature.

 To freeze: Wrap the balls in parchment paper, place them in a ziplock bag, and store them in the freezer for up to 6 months.

-Are these peanut butter balls gluten-free?
+3 ingredient peanut butter balls recipe.

-Peanut Butter Balls
+3 Ingredient Peanut Butter Balls

-5 from 632 votes
+5 from 766 votes

-Prep: 2 minutes
+Prep: 5 minutes

-Total: 3 minutes
+Total: 5 minutes

 Ingredients